Prgrmman/CS240/README.md

     The driver code in <code>program1.cpp</code> allows a user to add and remove User objects as well as update their information</p>
 <h2> Project 2 </h2>
-<p> This project uses a custom-built implementation of the STL heap as a max priority queue.
+<p> This project uses a custom-built implementation of the STL heap as a max
+    priority queue.
 The program plays a game of "high card," where the winner is the player with the highest card.
-The driver code in <code>program2.cpp</code> reads in players from file and then plays a tournament.
+The driver code in <code>program2.cpp</code>
+    reads in players from file and then plays a tournament.
 Losers are put back on the heap if they have enough money for the next round.
 The game continues until the heap is empty </p>
+<h2> Project 3 </h2>
+<p> This project involves the use of the Graph data structure.
+The graph is
+    implemented as a series of adjacency lists in order for the project to utilize for data structures.
+The project  uses dijkstra's shortest path algorithm to find the shortest path between cities that are read in from a file </p>